State and Local Policy Database

 Under New York State Energy Law, Article 11, local energy codes are permitted by law, as long as the local energy code is more stringent than the state energy code.
 The state developed a stretch energy code with contributions from an advisory group and technical working groups represented by state and local government, utilities, design professionals, building trades and advocacy groups.
 NYStretch Energy Code-2020 was published July 2019 for voluntary, local adoption.
 The Commercial Provisions of NYStretch are approximately 7% more efficient than the 2020 New York State Energy Conservation Construction Code.
 To date, NYStretch has been adopted by 42 local governments, including New York City.
 The City of Ithaca includes NYStretch as an optional path in their Green Building Code.
 NYSERDA is promoting and supporting local adoption, and dozens of additional jurisdictions throughout the state and considering local laws to adopt NYStretch-2020.
 NYStretch-2020 adoption is incentized until June 30, 2022 through NYSERDA's Clean Energy Communities Program (Link).
 The City of Ithaca includes NYStretch as an optional path in their Green Building Code.
 NYSERDA also worked with the State University of New York Construction Fund to pass a directive that all construction on its campuses will meet NYStretch provisions.

-Last Updated: July 2022
+Last Updated: November 2024

 The 2018 North Carolina Energy Conservation Code (NCECC) is mandatory statewide for commercial buildings.
 The commercial code is based on the 2015 IECC with amendments.
 State Building Code Council develops new codes on a six-year cycle.
 Most recent update was effective January 1, 2019.
 (Source)

-Local jurisdictions are not permitted to adopt energy codes that conflict with the energy codes adopted by the state.
+Local jurisdictions are not permitted to adopt energy codes that conflict with the commercial energy codes adopted by the state.

 Oklahoma has in place mandatory statewide building codes for residential and commercial buildings.
 The Oklahoma Uniform Building Code Commission (OUBCC) reviews and recommends building codes for residential and commercial construction.
 Commercial buildings must comply with the 2915 ICC/IBC standards; however, the energy chapter references the 2006 IECC.